amyylin1/Pewlett-Hackard-Analysis/README.md

 ![Screen Shot 2022-09-09 at 1 36 01 PM](https://user-images.githubusercontent.com/108419097/189411176-8a6f74c3-0ee1-4316-ac65-462c7ed6d0d2.png)

-The titles "Staff" and "Senior Engineer" account for 413 each (Table 4).  however, it is far from the numbers the same titles about to be retired (Table 1).
+The titles "Staff" and "Senior Engineer" account for 413 each (Table 4).  however, it is far from the numbers of the same titles about to be retired (Table 1).